Richard66NZ/NucSIM/README.md

 # NucSIM
-Simulation of Pressurised Water Reactor and attached Steam Turbine for Power Generation.
+Simulate operations of Pressurised Water Reactor and attached Steam Turbine for Power Generation.

 This simulation represents a rather basic model of a 3500MW(thermal) Pressurised Water Nuclear Reactor and associated Steam Turbine for power generation.\
 \